ccampbell/sublime-jsx/README.md

 If you are using Sublime Package Control you can press `command+shift+p`.
 Then select `Package Control: Install Package` and choose `Simple JSX`.

+## Usage

+Highlighting should be enabled by default for files that end with a `.jsx` extension.

+To turn on JSX highlighting for other files, open a JavaScript file containing JSX then press `command+shift+p` and select `Set Syntax: JSX`.

+You can also select `View -> Syntax -> Open all with current extension as…` and select `JSX` from the top nav to enable highlighting for all files with a certain extension (`.js`, `.jsx`, etc).

 ## Screenshots

 #### Before